Wal33D/manic_vscode_extension/map-reference-implementations/README.md

 # Manic Miners Map Reference Implementations

-This directory contains three reference implementations for working with Manic Miners map files (`.dat` format).
+This directory contains reference implementations and tools for working with Manic Miners map files (`.dat` format).
 These codebases serve as examples and documentation for understanding the map file format and various operations that can be performed on map data.

 ## Overview